What is computing?

 Please click here for guidance on keeping your child safe online.

-Safer Internet Day 2022 is on 8th February, with celebrations and learning around the theme ‘All fun and games?
+Safer Internet Day 2023 was on 7th February, with celebrations and learning around the theme ‘All fun and games?
 Exploring respect and relationships online’.
-Coordinated in the UK by the UK Safer Internet Centre, the celebration sees thousands of organisations get involved to promote the safe, responsible and positive use of digital technology for children and young people.
+Coordinated in the UK by the UK Safer Internet Centre, the celebration saw thousands of organisations get involved to promote the safe, responsible and positive use of digital technology for children and young people.

 Each year in the UK, Safer Internet Day explores a new area or theme that is important to the young people we work with every day.
 Earlier last year we conducted research about the time that young people spend online and found that: